ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

   - `Result.map_error f (Error e) = Ok y`
   - `Result.map_error f (Error e) = Error e'`

-Which means an error would be turned back into valid data, or changed into another error.
+This means an error would be turned back into valid data or changed into another error.
 This is almost like recovering from an error.
 However, when recovery fails, it may be preferable to preserve the initial cause of failure.
 That behaviour can be acheived by defining the following function: